Thursday 24th Oct 2019

 Your resilience will naturally kick in when your purpose is challenged or under threat.

 One word, bouncebackability.

-It was first coined by ex-footballer Iain Dowie, when he was manager of Crystal Palace Football Club, who famously described his team as showing ‘… great bouncebackability’.
+It was first coined by ex-footballer Iain Dowie when he was the manager of Crystal Palace Football Club, who famously described his team as showing ‘… great bouncebackability’.

 Behind any great success is years of dedication, trial and error, mistakes, successes and setbacks.
-Achievers don’t always get it right, and yes, in some situations they might actually fail (or what others perceive as failure).
+Achievers don’t always get it right, and yes, in some situations, they might fail (or what others perceive as failure).